Luca Caputi: Pittsburgh Penguins (2007–2010)

 Caputi was drafted by the Pittsburgh Penguins in the fourth round, 111th overall, during the 2007 NHL Entry Draft.
-On April 23, 2008, Caputi signed a three-year entry level contract with the club.
+On April 23, 2008, Caputi signed a three-year entry-level contract with the club.

 In the 2007–08 season, following the elimination of his junior hockey club, the Niagara IceDogs, the Penguins assigned Caputi to their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins for their playoff run.
 On April 23, Caputi played in his first professional hockey game, as he was held to no points in a 3–2 overtime loss to the Hershey Bears.
 In his next game on April 25 against the Bears, Caputi scored his first career AHL goal against Frederic Cassivi while adding an assist in a 7–3 victory.
 On June 7, Caputi scored his first career goal in the Calder Cup finals, as the Penguins defeated the Chicago Wolves 5–1.
 Overall, in 19 playoff games, Caputi scored four goals and eight points.

 Caputi spent the majority of the 2008–09 in the AHL.
-On January 11, Caputi earned three assists in a 6-2 win over the Hershey Bears for his first career three-point game.
+On January 11, Caputi earned three assists in a 6–2 win over the Hershey Bears for his first career three-point game.
 In 66 games with Wilkes-Barre/Scranton, Caputi scored 18 goals and 45 points.
 During the post-season, Caputi scored three goals and eight points in 12 games.
 Caputi did see some action with Pittsburgh during the 2008–09.
 On February 3, 2009, Caputi played in his first career NHL game, as he scored 2:30 into the game against Carey Price of the Montreal Canadiens in a 4–2 loss.
 Overall, in five games with Pittsburgh, Caputi scored one goal.
-Caputi also appeared in three games with the Wheeling Nailers of the East Coast Hockey League (ECHL), scoring two goals and three points.
+Caputi also appeared in three games with the Wheeling Nailers of the ECHL, scoring two goals and three points.

 Caputi once again spent the majority of the 2009–10 in the AHL with Wilkes-Barre/Scranton.
 In 54 games, he scored 23 goals and 47 points.
-On February 17, Caputi scored two goals and added two assists for a career-high four points in a 9-2 win over the Albany River Rats.
+On February 17, Caputi scored two goals and added two assists for a career-high four points in a 9–2 win over the Albany River Rats.
 Caputi also suited up for four games with Pittsburgh, as he scored a goal and two points.
 On March 2, 2010, Pittsburgh traded Caputi and Martin Skoula to the Toronto Maple Leafs for Alexei Ponikarovsky.